christophberger/auxin-switcher-for-3sixty/README.md

 6. Move 3sixty.conf to /etc/ and 3sixty.service to /etc/systemd/system
 7. Run `sudo systemctl daemon-reload`
 8. Run `sudo systemctl start 3sixty && sudo systemctl status 3sixty`
+9. To auto-start the service after system boot, run `sudo systemctl enable 3sixty`
-9. Check the status - it should be "active (running)"
+10. Check the status - it should be "active (running)"
-10. If the service fails, check `/var/log/syslog`
+11. If the service fails, check `/var/log/syslog`